 This shoe's notable features are basically based on the fusion of two of Nike's most popular designs.
 The Air Max Plus's upper that features the iconic TPU cages and several reflective 3M hits offer a futuristic vibe that is stylishly unique whereas the Air Max 97's sole design with the visible Max Air cushioning provides a sleek look that perfectly finishes the aesthetic of the shoe.

 Nike Air Max 97 Plus History

 Fast forward to 2017 when the 90's trends became fashionable again, retro releases were obvious, but Nike decided to step it up a notch by fusing some of their best silhouettes into one design.
-Examples of these hybrid sneakers are the Vapormax 97, Air Max 90/1, and the Nike Air Max 97 Plus.
-The Nike Air Max 97 Plus displays the Air Max Plus's futuristic upper and melded it with the Air Max 97 Plus.
+Hybrid models became incredibly popular thanks to the Nike AM 1/97 Sean Wotherspoon.
+Examples of these hybrid sneakers are the Nike Vapormax 97, Nike Air Max 90/1, Nike Air Max Plus 97, and its counterpart the Nike Air Max 97 Plus.

 - The name of this shoe is stylized as the Nike Air Max 97/ Plus.